Eurovision Song Contest 2002: Format

 For the first time, a slogan (or theme) was implemented.
 This year's theme was called 'A Modern Fairytale', which was evident in the postcards shown between the songs, which showed classic fairytales ending in modern Estonian situations.

 The postcards continued with the opening theme of "A Modern Fairytale" taking well known fairy tales and translating them into Estonian life through short films, with a moral at the end of each one of them.

 Contest overview

+The contest was held on 25 May 2002 at 22:00 EEST (21:00 CEST) and was won by Latvia.
 The table below outlines the participating countries, the order in which they performed, the competing artists and songs, and the results of the voting.